salesforce/lwc/docs/proposals/0103-wire-adapters.md

   - If refresh is not supported then the wire adapter code is even simpler.
 - Other processes are required to ensure uniformity among similar adapters (eg those provided by a single vendor like Salesforce).
 The shape and semantics of data and error, arguments, etc should be consistent to provide an easy-to-use API.
 - Wire adapters require registration to support the declarative `@wire` syntax.
-  - Adapter registration can happen after application boot by importing `register` from `wire`.
+  - Adapter registration can happen after application boot by importing `register` from `wire-service`.
   - Non-registered wire adapters could still function with `@wire(getType)` if the wire service uses `getType` for a one-time resolution.
 - Refreshing a wired method requires capturing the wired value.
 This burden is considered acceptable because it's little code and wiring methods is an advanced use case.

 ## Extended Proposal

 There are known use cases where adapters will use DOM Events to retrieve data from the DOM hierarchy.
-This is not possible because wire adapters are not provided access to the EventTarget.
+This is not possible because wire adapters are not provided access to the host element as an EventTarget.
 This section proposes a solution.

 ### Extended basic example